KeryannR/TER_S1_F/RA/ra_RAZAFINDRABE.md

 - Studied how to integrate automated tests in a CI/CD pipeline using GitHub Actions.
 - Explored best practices for structuring tests so that CI/CD pipelines can reliably detect failures.
 - Learned about status checks, branch protection rules, and how CI/CD can block merges when tests fail.
+- Continued research on extending the project from procedural maze generation to graphical representation using Pygame.
+- Studied how classic Pac-Man mechanics are implemented: player movement, pellets power, and score display.

 ### Implementations:
 - Created a simple automated test (test_simple_cicd.py) for the API to validate that the generated maze has the correct size.